Precision and Non Precision Winding

 2. Better tension control: The closed design allows for better control of the tension on the yarn, which helps to ensure consistent and high-quality output.

-Disadvantage of Closed Yarn Guides
+Disadvantage of Closed Guides

-1. More susceptible to wear and tear: Closed yarn guides can be more susceptible to wear and tear over time, especially if they are used with abrasive or high-tension yarns.
+1. More susceptible to wear and tear: Closed thread guides can be more susceptible to wear and tear over time, especially if they are used with abrasive or high-tension yarns.
 This can lead to a shorter lifespan and the need for more frequent replacements.

 2. More difficult to clean: The closed design of the guide can make it more difficult to clean, which can lead to contamination and other issues in the manufacturing process.